A common question podcasters ask is, “Do I need a podcast guest release form?”

-Now, you might be wondering why you need a podcast guest release form in the first place.
-Perhaps you’re just starting out, and your show hasn’t even been accepted by iTunes yet.
+Maybe you’re just starting out with your show, and your podcast hasn’t even been accepted by iTunes yet.
 Maybe you have less than 1,000 downloads.
 It’s not like you’re a huge show, and your guests might not even be that well known.
 What’s the big deal?

 In the best cases, not having a podcast guest release form could end up costing you time and cause you a significant amount of undue stress.
-In the worst cases, it could cost you money, and jeopardize your show and even your business.
+In the worst cases, it could cost you money, and jeopardize your show.

 Gordon goes on to explain that without a release, a former guest can demand that you heavily edit or even completely remove an episode, or they can demand compensation “for the continued right to distribute your show.”
 Needless to say, Gordon says many issues can be prevented if a guest release form is used.